systemjs/systemjs/README.md

 * [jspm.org](https://jspm.org) - Package manager for native modules, using SystemJS for backwards compatibility.
 * [single-spa](https://single-spa.js.org/) - JavaScript framework for front-end microservices.
 * [systemjs-webpack-interop](https://github.com/joeldenning/systemjs-webpack-interop) - npm lib for setting webpack public path and creating webpack configs that work well with SystemJS.
+* [esm-bundle](https://github.com/esm-bundle) - list of System.register versions for major libraries, including documentation on how to create a System.register bundle for any npm package.

 ## Loader Extensions